jamque/Unreal-VR-C-from-GameDev.TV/Apunts VR.md

    - Use *directtional lights* with *Mobility* to *Static*
    - Put *Intensity* to *1.15 lux* (this is ad advice only)

+- In Oculus Quest, Tracking Origin is the floor.
+If you are using Character, move HDR to Capsule Floor.
+   - Thanks to "Citizen Upgrade" https://codeburst.io/quickstart-guide-to-oculus-quest-2-and-unreal-engine-4-506ca8c27a05

 - In *Edit Menu ->Plugins*:
    - Locate Virtual tab ann make sure that the Oculur VR plugin is enable.